Mholscher/gledger/doc/source/YearEnd.rst

 Automatically establishing the closing date
 -------------------------------------------

 The closing date that is automatically established is one year from the previous (latest) closing date.
+Follows that you need to specify a closing date when you close the accounting year for the first time.